Explore This Program

 Entry to Practice - 60 hours

-This course prepares students for entry-to-practice Massage Therapy certification assessments.
+This course prepares students for entry-to-practice Massage Therapy certification assessments to become Registered Massage Therapists (RMT).
 Students will develop the skills to study for and successfully complete local certification exams.

 Introduction to Massage Therapy - 60 hours